willcrisis/ng-docker/README.md

 2. It will also open and map the `49153` port.
 This is needed for Live Reloading to work.

-3. The `init.sh` script will delete the `node_modules` folder and reinstall all dependencies always when you start the container.
+3. The `init.sh` script will run `npm install` always when you start the container.
 This can take some time before the app become available.

 ## Contributions